gkichaev/PAINTOR_V2.1/README.md

 `$ cd PAINTOR_FineMapping`
 `$ bash install.sh`

-This will create an executable PAINTOR.exe.
+This will create an executable "PAINTOR".
 Sample data is provided with the package.
 To test that the installation worked properly, type:

 `$ ./PAINTOR -o ./SampleData/ -d ./SampleData/ -input input.files -c 3 -i 1`